ImageMagick v6 Examples --

 Equivalent to a 'Plus' compose method.

 50 Average of both images.
-This is equivalent to the "-average" image sequence operator, but only with two images.
+This is equivalent to the "-average" image sequence operator, but with two images.
 (See also Averaging Images)

 Blend verse Dissolve

-Now while both Dissolve and Blend will make images semi-transparent "-dissolve" composes the image using 'Over', while "-blend" merges the images using 'Plus'.
+While both Dissolve and Blend will make images semi-transparent "-dissolve" composes the image using 'Over', while "-blend" merges the images using 'Plus'.

 For example.